 In the wake of the pandemic, online shopping has become an increasingly important part of our daily lives.
 Whereas in the past online shopping was reserved for extremely rare or hard to find items, now nearly everything is available online from groceries to clothes and everything in between.
 The future of grocery retail, for instance, entirely revolves around online ordering and home delivery.

-What does this mean for property managers?
+What does this mean for property managers looking to innovate properties?
 For starters, it means handling a lot of packages.
-Property management teams today are seeing at least 20 hours every week wasted processing packages (including storage, logging, and notifying residents).
+Property management services teams today are seeing at least 20 hours every week wasted processing packages (including storage, logging, and notifying residents).
 This represents a significant time investment, one that has a direct impact on any property’s bottom line.
 And there are other considerations that must be weighed as well.
 Securing those deliveries becomes your responsibility as a property manager, which introduces another layer of complexity to an already challenging situation.

 On top of the increasingly large amount of time that managing package deliveries has begun to occupy for today’s property managers, your residents are coming to expect package deliveries on their schedule.
 Online shopping today is characterized by more frequent shipments that are smaller in size and have tighter delivery windows.
 Like it or not, property management teams are now an integral stakeholder in last mile logistics – and residents want their items delivered as quickly and conveniently as possible.

 So, how can property managers help meet their resident’s expectations while streamlining the package delivery process and improving last mile logistics?
 By implementing smart parcel lockers.
 Multifamily parcel lockers are one of the most effective emergent technology systems that property managers can use to meet resident needs, improve community security, and reduce the cost (both financially and operationally) associated with package handling.